inbravo/aws-feature-set/README.md

 - Custom VPC
 	- By default, each instance that you launch into a nondefault subnet has a private IPv4 address, but no public IPv4 address
 	- Unless you specifically assign one at launch, or you modify the subnet's public IP address attribute
-	- These instances can communicate with each other, but can't access the internet
+	- **These instances can communicate with each other, but can't access the internet**
 	- These instances can communicate with the internet through the internet gateway (**IGW**)
-	- You can enable internet access for an instance launched into a nondefault subnet by attaching an internet gateway to its VPC and associating an Elastic IP address with the instance
+	- You can enable internet access for an instance launched into a nondefault subnet by **attaching an internet gateway to its VPC and associating an Elastic IP address** with the instance
-	- Alternatively, to allow an instance in your VPC to initiate outbound connections to the internet but prevent unsolicited inbound connections from the internet, you can use a network address translation (**NAT**) device for IPv4 traffic
+	- Alternatively, to allow an instance in your VPC to initiate outbound connections to the internet but prevent unsolicited inbound connections from the internet, you can use a network address translation (**NAT**) **device for IPv4 traffic**
 	- Can’t attached multiple internet gateways to the VPC to boost performance

 <p align="center"><img src="/images/aws/nondefault-vpc-diagram.png" width="700"></p>

 - Network Address Translation (NAT) and Port Address Translation (PAT)
+	- **Only IPV4 and no IPV6**
 	- Use a NAT device to enable instances in a private subnet to connect to the Internet.
 For example, for software updates
-	- NAT devices help to prevent the Internet from initiating connections with the instances
+	- **NAT devices help to prevent the Internet from initiating connections with the instances**
 	- A NAT device forwards traffic from the instances in the private subnet to the Internet or other AWS services, and then sends the response back to the instances
 	- When traffic goes to the Internet, the source IPv4 address is replaced with the NAT device’s address and similarly, when the response traffic goes to those instances, the NAT device translates the address back to those instances’ private IPv4 addresses
 	- NAT devices are not supported for IPv6 traffic.
 Use an egress-only Internet gateway instead